-Screening eligibility and admission criteria established by the Facility Governing Board.
-Referrals are adult male and female felony offenders referred by the sentencing Courts of Common Pleas
+Screening eligibility and admission criteria established by the Judicial Corrections Board Referrals are adult male and female felony offenders referred by the sentencing Courts of Common Pleas.

-Provides an introduction to the facility rules and regulations and procedures for successful completion of the Eastern Ohio Correction Center program and guidelines for possible future pass privileges.
+Provides an introduction to the facility rules and regulations, and expectations for successful completion of the Eastern Ohio Correction Center program and guidelines.

-An RSAT grant-funded program for women offenders with high risk and need for substance abuse education, relapse prevention, employment assistance, and identification of social services agencies to reduce recidivism upon release.
+A grant-funded program for women offenders with high risk and need for substance abuse education, relapse prevention, employment assistance, and identification of social services agencies to reduce recidivism upon release.
+(Females)